-In 41 pages, Movable Scaffolding Systems (MSS): Introduction introduces span-by-span casting with MSS through comparisons with alternate construction methods for medium-span prestressed-concrete bridges.
+In 41 pages, the eManual introduces span-by-span casting with MSS through comparisons with alternate construction methods for medium-span prestressed-concrete bridges.
 It explores one-phase casting of box girders and ribbed slabs and two-phase casting with and without first-phase post-tensioning.
 It also discusses multi-phase casting of wide box girders by combining in-place precasting of pier tables, two-phase MSS casting of the central box core, and segmental casting of the side wings with forming carriages rolling over the central core.

 For each span casting method, the eManual explores cage prefabrication and its impacts on the span cycle time, the filling sequences for the casting cell, the design of deck post-tensioning, and staged application of post-tensioning to control structure-equipment interaction.

 - In-place casting on falsework